 Users Are NOT the Weakest Link.
 Let’s bust that myth right now.
 100% of the phish Cofense finds in customers’ environments were reported by users.
 0% were stopped by perimeter technology.
 When secure email gateways fail, users are your last line of defense.
 Will they fall for a phish or report it?
 Phishing awareness training educates them on the real attacks your company faces, transforming vulnerable targets into active defenders.

 Cofense PhishMe simulates active phishing threats to condition smarter user behavior.
 It’s the opposite of “phish testing,” which assesses vulnerability but fails to change behavior through continual learning.
 Unlike machines, humans can’t be patched.
 People remain aware of threats through phishing awareness training, practicing regularly, and remaining invested in organizational defense.

 Because threat actors constantly innovate, Cofense offers simulations based on their latest tactics.
 Our simulations are shaped by our deep threat intelligence gathered from the millions of real phishing threats analyzed by the Cofense Phishing Defense Center™, Cofense Intelligence™, and Cofense Labs.
 Our Active Threat scenarios create the most relevant learning moments.
 Plus, our new SEG Misses filter lets you deploy phishing scenarios that have bypassed perimeter solutions, similar to those deployed at your organization.

 Cofense PhishMe Playbooks let you configure a full 12-month program—phishing simulation scenarios, landing pages, attachments, and educational content—in just a few clicks.
 Our Smart Suggest capability uses advanced algorithms and embedded best practices to recommend scenarios based on current active threats, industry relevance, and your program’s history.

-With Cofense PhishMe Responsive Delivery, you can maximize user engagement by delivering phishing simulations only when users are active in email.
+With Cofense PhishMe Responsive Delivery, you can maximize user engagement by sending phishing awareness emails to employees when they are active in email.
 Responsive Delivery also eliminates whitelisting and helps reach users across multiple shifts and time zones.